daos-stack/daos/src/vos/README.md

 In an ideal case (where the entire extent range falls on one rectangle) the read cost is O(log<sub>b</sub>n) where b is the order of the tree.
 In case that reads can span across multiple rectangles, the read cost would be O(m * (log<sub>b</sub>n)) where m is the number of overlapping rectangles.

-EV-Trees guarantee that the leaves don‚t overlap, but the bounding boxes themselves can overlap when the leaf-node split algorithm is not capable of avoiding this overlap.
+EV-Trees guarantee that the leaves don't overlap, but the bounding boxes themselves can overlap when the leaf-node split algorithm is not capable of avoiding this overlap.
 During such a construction of the EV-Tree, reads falling between borders of overlapping bounding boxes might end up searching all the overlapping bounding boxes.
 In theory, this can have a worst case complexity of O(n).
 But this would be a remote case, which would mean that the heuristic for splitting leaf-node is weak and needs to be modified.